 The standard way to have accelerated rounds is to assign fictitious points to some players.
-How to assign such points depends on various methods and only one of them has been codified in the FIDE Handbook (see here a provisional wording).
+How to assign such points depends on various methods and only one of them has been codified in the old FIDE Handbook (see).
 Hence, this is not a matter of discussion here (on the other hand, see Baku Acceleration Method, below).

 However, JaVaFo can be informed of the fictitious points that are assigned to each player, using the extension code XXA.

 The format for this code is